 You get a lot of approval for what you do and you spend time (consciously or unconsciously) presenting a particular persona which can change depending on the environment you are in and the people with whom you’re spending time.
 This is all done in service of connecting to others.
 You believe the persona you are projecting is who you really are which is self-deception of your own authentic self with feelings that can be messy.
 Ultimately, you discover all this doing and success orientation separates you from others who desire an authentic relationship with you.

-Each type has its own idealization, avoidance and defense mechanism which holds the idealization “in place”.
+Each Enneagram Type has its own idealization, avoidance and defense mechanism which holds the idealization “in place”.

-	Defense Mechanism: Identification: Identification is the unconscious modeling of one’s self upon another person.
+Identification; the unconscious modeling of one’s self upon another person.
 (What does a winner look like?
 How does a winner act?
-How do winners talk and what do they talk about?)
+How do winners talk?
+What do they talk about?)

-	Threes use identification as a gatekeeper which helps avoid feelings of failure and maintain a self-image of being successful.
+3s use identification as a gatekeeper to help avoid feelings of failure and maintain a successful self-image.

 - Welcome feelings as normal even if they aren’t shiny and fast.

 - Understand that failure is a normal part of being human and not a disaster.

 - Notice how you place disproportionate attention on assumed “winners.”
 Remind yourself that most people are more than their medals or the things they reveal to the public.

 - Realize that real love is for you as a human being rather than for what you accomplish.